biodash/biodash.github.io/content/codeclub/S05E05/index.md

 </div>

-### Tabular files
+### Rectangular, plain-text files

-We'll focus on reading **tabular plain text** files, which is by far the most common input file type for R. By *tabular*, I mean that these files have rows and columns.
-The columns in tabular files are most commonly separated by either:
+We'll focus on reading **rectangular plain text** files, which is by far the most common input file type for R. By *rectangular*, I mean that these files have rows and columns.
+The columns in rectangular files are most commonly separated by either:

 -   **Commas**: such files are often called **CSV** files, for Comma-Separated Values.
 They are usually saved with a `.csv` or simply a `.txt` extension.